Skip to content

 Hope no Star War future. - Let's evolve from reg monkeys to causal thinkers.

-This guide covers how to integrate and use Stata-MCP across different environments and agents.
+This guide covers how to integrate and use MCP-for-Stata across different environments and agents.

 Prerequisites